Fritz the Cat (film): Legacy

-The film is widely noted in its innovation for featuring content that had not been portrayed in animation before, such as sexuality and violence, and was also, as John Grant writes in his book Masters of Animation, "the breakthrough movie that opened brand new vistas to the commercial animator in the United States", presenting an "almost disturbingly accurate" portrayal "of a particular stratum of Western society during a particular era, ... as such it has dated very well."
-The film's subject matter and its satirical approach offered an alternative to the films previously presented by major animation studios.
-Michael Barrier described Fritz the Cat and Heavy Traffic as "not merely provocative, but highly ambitious".
-Barrier described the films as an effort "to push beyond what was done in the old cartoons, even while building on their strengths".
-It is also considered to have paved the way for future animated works for adults, including The Simpsons and South Park.
+Fritz the Cat is widely regarded by critics as a landmark in animation for introducing subject matter, including explicit sexuality and graphic violence, that had rarely been depicted in American animated films at the time.
+In the book Masters of Animation, John Grant described it as a breakthrough work that expanded possibilities in American animation, while also noting its unusually precise portrayal of a specific social milieu of the 1960s.
+The film's combination of satire and controversial content positioned it as a clear alternative to mainstream studio animation, which had traditionally avoided adult themes.

-As a result of these innovations, Fritz was selected by Time Out magazine as the 42nd greatest animated film, ranked at number 51 on the Online Film Critics Society's list of the top 100 greatest animated films of all time, and was placed at number 56 on Channel 4's list of the 100 Greatest Cartoons.
+Film historian Michael Barrier later described Fritz the Cat and Bakshi's subsequent Heavy Traffic as ambitious works that sought to extend the boundaries of animation while still building on established cartoon traditions.
+Over time, Fritz the Cat has also been cited as an influence on the development of adult-oriented animation, helping to pave way for future animated works, including The Simpsons and South Park.
+As a result of these innovations, Fritz the Cat was selected by Time Out magazine as the 42nd greatest animated film, and was placed at number 56 on Channel 4's list of the 100 Greatest Cartoons.
 Footage from the film was edited into the music video for Guru's 2007 song "State of Clarity".

 Home media

 Fritz the Cat, along with The Nine Lives of Fritz the Cat, was released on VHS in 1988, by Warner Home Video through Orion Pictures.
-In 2001, MGM distributed the film with the sequel on DVD.
+In 2001, MGM distributed the film with the sequel on DVD in widescreen.
 The film again, along with its sequel, was released on Blu-ray by Scorpion Releasing and Kino Lorber on October 26, 2021, featuring a new audio commentary by comic artist Stephen R. Bissette and author G. Michael Dobbs.